Las Vegas: Sports

 North of Las Vegas is the Las Vegas Motor Speedway, a 1.5 mile tri-oval constructed in 1972 that hosts two NASCAR Cup Series races each year, one in the spring and a playoff race in the fall.

+Since 2023 there has been a Formula One race on the streets of Las Vegas.
+The Las Vegas Grand Prix takes place on the Las Vegas Strip Circuit, a temporary 3.853 mile race circuit designed by Carsten Tilke.